gitlabhq/gitlabhq/doc/api/users.md

   - Git HTTP/SSH activities (such as clone, push)
   - User logging in into GitLab

-The data is stored in Redis and it depends on it for being recorded and displayed over time.
-This means that we will lose the data if Redis gets flushed, or a custom TTL is reached.

 By default, it shows the activity for all users in the last 6 months, but this can be amended by using the `from` parameter.

-This function takes pagination parameters `page` and `per_page` to restrict the list of users.

 ```
 GET /user/activities